What is Beckwith-Wiedemann syndrome?

 Children with the syndrome should be monitored for signs and symptoms of low blood sugar, and routinely screened for developmental abnormalities and abdominal tumors at regular intervals by ultrasound until eight years of age.
 Parents should receive genetic counseling about the cause of the syndrome and possibility of recurrence in the next child.

-Why come to the International Center for Limb Lengthening for treatment of Beckwith-Wiedemann syndrome?
+Why choose the International Center for Limb Lengthening for treatment of Beckwith-Wiedemann syndrome?

 The International Center for Limb Lengthening helps provide orthopedic treatment to address the limb length discrepancy that develops in children living with Beckwith-Wiedemann syndrome.
 Treatment of limb length discrepancies is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all of your options and then will customize your treatment to meet your child’s specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with Beckwith-Wiedemann syndrome achieve their best possible orthopedic result.